 Lenders can also manage their capacity by not lowering the rates offered to consumers as fast as declines in bond yields, reducing demand while boosting margins.
 The gap between the cost of 30-year loans and yields on Fannie Mae mortgage securities into which they get packaged has widened to about 1.3 percentage points, from an average of about 0.7 percentage point last year, according to data compiled by Bloomberg.

 The difference, known as the primary-secondary spread, helps determines lenders’ profit margins and can vary based on competition.
-Wells Fargo, which added the equivalent of about 2,000 mortgage workers last quarter, recorded gains of about 2.25 percent on loans it sold, up from 1.9 percent in 2011’s fourth quarter, according to comments by Chief Financial Officer Timothy J. Sloan in conference calls (WFC) in April and this month.
+Wells Fargo, which added the equivalent of about 2,000 mortgage workers last quarter, recorded gains of about 2.25 percent on loans it sold, up from 1.9 percent in 2011’s fourth quarter, according to comments by Chief Financial Officer Timothy J. Sloan in conference calls (WFC:US) in April and this month.
 Programs such as HARP may support demand for a longer period during this refinancing cycle, Sloan said on July 13.

 Michael Bauer, a San Francisco Fed economist, signaled in a May paper the central bank was aware that its purchases of mortgage-backed securities might have a limited impact when it came to helping homeowners.
 Bauer highlighted the “weaker link between MBS yields” and actual loan rates, and said the disconnect “may persist for some time.”

 To contact the reporter on this story: Jody Shenn in New York at email@example.com